0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

     Inputs given to ZK contracts are preprocessed and cut into randomized parts called secret shares.
 But if a third party gets access to several shares there is a risk that they can guess the original input.
 For this reason traffic related to ZK computations travel through an https endpoint.
-Baker traffic does not need this because their actions end up on the public ledger.
+Baker traffic does not need this since their actions end up on the public ledger.

 ### Get Domain and create a Domain Name Service Address record (DNS A-record)